Wraient/pair/implementation.md

 ## Updating
 - binaries would be updated when user runs extension update in settings
 - Version information of binaries would be stored in the database, it would be checked with binary name (binary name contains the version information), if any discrepancy is found, update extension and update database.

+## Details
+- Each extension repo has multiple extentions, let user install which ever they want.
+- Store installed extension in db and find its source list and scrapper list, and store it in db, if un successful remove extension and tell user extension is not usable.

 # Discord RPC